Picture from the past: Hans (top) and I (middle); Kindergarten (1959), Kerkrade, the Netherlands

 After Kindergarten we both attended the same primary school, but on my seventh birthday my family moved to another provence, there were maybe two brief visits back and forth after that.
 Our last meeting was in 1977, in Maastricht, we were in our early twenties, and just before my departure to India.
 Then, we lost contact.

-Through the past decade, we googled each other but did not find any contact-info, until Hans discovered my sister Petra on Facebook, last year, and soon the link was reestablished through email and WhatsApp.
+Over the past decade, we googled each other but did not find any contact-info, until Hans discovered my sister Petra on Facebook, last year, and soon the link was reestablished through email and WhatsApp.
 Hans and Cia were keen to visit France and came to Marseille this month via a short trip in the south.
 The first day we would visit art museums in Marseille, however, time stood still, we were in no hurry.

 We visited Parc Valmer for the view it gives on the Mediterranean sea and nearby islands, like the famous Il d’If.
 We had lunch at a restaurant at Vieux Port, where Cia wisely ordered her own dish, but I accidentally ordered for Hans and myself the Plat du Jour, instead of the Salad du Jour.
 These are two entirely different dishes: one is a healthy Greek salad, the other a big fat French hamburger with French fries.
 We accepted the mistake, received a handshake from the waiter, and enjoyed the delicious burger and fries.